-The District's proportion of the collective net OPEB (asset) liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the total projected contributions, actuarially determined.
-At June 30, 2023 and 2022, the District's proportion of contributions for the year was 4.08% and 4.43%, respectively.
+The District's proportion of the collective net OPEB (asset) liability at June 30, 2023 was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the total projected contributions.
+The District's proportion of the collective net OPEB (asset) liability at June 30, 2024 was based on the actuarial breakout of total share of the (asset) liability.
+At June 30, 2024 and 2023, the District's proportion of the net OPEB (asset) liability was 3.82% and 4.08%, respectively.